regice-gh/Mini-Movie-Watchlist-API-App/README.md

 •	watched (boolean, default false)

 Frontend
-Keep it simple — plain JS with fetch or Vue.js if you’re adventurous:
+Keep it simple — plain JS with fetch:
 •	A list that shows all movies.
 •	Buttons to add, edit, delete.
 •	A checkbox or toggle for “watched.”